Periodic acid: Properties

 There being two forms of periodic acid, it follows that two types of periodate salts are formed.
 For example, sodium metaperiodate, NaIO4, can be synthesised from HIO4 while sodium orthoperiodate, Na5IO6 can be synthesised from H5IO6.

 Structure

-Orthoperiodic acid forms monoclinic crystals (space group P2_{1}/_{n}) consisting of a slightly deformed IO6 octahedron interlinked via bridging hydrogens.
-Five I–O bond distances are in the range 1.87–1.91 Å and one I–O bond is 1.78 Å.
+Orthoperiodic acid forms monoclinic crystals (space group P2_{1}/n) consisting of a slightly deformed IO6 octahedron interlinked via bridging hydrogens.
+Five I–O bond distances are in the range 1.87 Å and one I–O bond is 1.78 Å.

 The structure of metaperiodic acid also includes IO6 octahedra, however these are connected via cis-edge-sharing with bridging oxygens to form one-dimensional infinite chains.